Code-Institute-Submissions/my-event-website/README.md

     *URI : TextArea
     257		Unknown pseudo-element or pseudo-class :focus-within*
     :focus-within can be found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-within)
++ tested on cellphone and Edge as well

 On a functionality level the only test has been:
  1. Sign up form: